cynricfu/dual-fisheye-video-stitching/README.md

 # SummerResearch

-## Introduction

-A summer research project to seamlessly stitch dual-fisheye video into 360-degree videos.
+A summer research project to seamlessly stitch dual-fisheye video into 360-degree videos using OpenCV-Python.

 ## Dependencies